-Off-duty firefighter allegedly attacks accidental photobomber’s husband
+Off-duty firefighter allegedly attacks accidental photo-bomber’s husband

-CROWN HEIGHTS, Brooklyn — An off-duty firefighter was arrested Friday night after he attacked a man whose wife accidentally photobombed one of his pictures, police sources said.
+CROWN HEIGHTS, Brooklyn — An off-duty firefighter was arrested Friday night after he attacked a man whose wife accidentally photo-bombed one of his pictures, police sources said.

 Kenneth Boyke, 43, was taking a photo outside Medgar Evers College when a woman ended up in his picture, which led him to start yelling at her, said police sources.